nniikon/Hash-Table/README.md

 of the program's execution time.
 Unfortunately, I stand no chance against the authors of the C standard library.
-So in order to optimize the `strcmp()` I'll use additional information about the words' lengths.
+So in order to optimize the `strcmp()` I'll use additional information about the word lengths.

 *Fun fact*: the longest word in the book is *serving-creature*.
-Luckily I didn't include the dashes into the hash table, so the actual longest word is *servingcreature* - exactly 16 letters.
+Luckily I didn't include the hyphens in the hash table, so the actual longest word is *servingcreature* - exactly 16 letters.
 What a coincidence!

 So the idea is simple.
-Let's allocate a 16-byte space for each word.
+Let's allocate 16 bytes for each word.
-That way, the algorithm complexity for comparing two words is O(1).
+This way, the algorithm complexity for comparing two words is O(1).
-To be more exact, it requires a single AVX2 comparison.
+Specifically, it's a single AVX2 comparison.

 ```C
 ...